This is the second installment of the life and career of actor Corse Payne. Read Part One here.

 In our last post, we met Corse Payton, self-billed as “America’s Best Bad Actor.”
 He enjoyed an extremely popular stage career at the end of the 19th century, working well into the Depression years.
 Like many New York City success stories, Payton’s began in the Midwest, as a county sheriff’s wayward son, in a town called Centerville, Iowa.
-For more of his early exploits, please see Part One of our story.

 After many years of successfully touring Midwestern states and cities, Corse Payton, along with his wife and leading lady, Etta Reed, turned their sights to New York, specifically Brooklyn.
 The Great White Way of Manhattan’s theater district was legendary, but so too was Brooklyn’s huge collection of theaters, spread throughout the city.
 Downtown Brooklyn was one large theater hub.
 Another was Williamsburg, and it was here that their company put down roots.
 From here they could take all of New York by storm.